 - Individuals in the acute stage of their condition and experiencing severe pain

-- Obesity can be a factor as the positioning and the manipulation procedures can be a challenge for the provider and the patient requiring a low force approach.
+- Obesity can be a factor as the positioning, and the manipulation procedures can be challenging for the provider and the patient requiring a low-force approach.

 The more common spinal mobilization approaches include: